National Population Program: Demographics

 By 1992, Peru would be ranked as having the fifth highest population in the Latin American region with an estimated number of 22,767,543 inhabitants.
-The country is generally split into three geographic regions: the coastal region, the highlands, and the selva (Amazon region).
+The country is generally split into three geographic regions: the coastal region, the highlands, and the selva (meaning forest, the Amazon region).
 As of 1990, the demographics for these areas were as follows: 53% of the nation's population in the coastal region, 36% percent in the highlands, and 11% in the rainforest.
 The issue of population growth in Peru is directly connected with the social, political and economic inequality within the country.
 The average number of childbirths for Peruvian women is higher than that of Latin America's general average and also higher than the average of women in the United States.
 As for the comparison of birth rates within the country, 1.7 is the average number of children per woman with a university or college education while the average is 6.2 children per woman for those who have little or no education.
 Women living in rural areas, mostly of indigenous descent, have the highest average birth rate at 7.1 children per woman.

 In the Andean countryside, the maternal mortality ratio is "very high for the region" at 185 deaths per 100,000 live births.
 In addition, there are 66 abortions for every 100 live births, even though abortion is illegal in Peru and therefore is most likely conducted with high risk.